 The plaque section is available for both burials and cremations.
 These memorials are simple and dignified ways to commemorate a life, and are becoming increasingly popular.

 The headstone section is available for both burials and cremations.
 The headstone section with a single upright granite structure at the head of the grave is a traditional means of honouring a life.

-The following information is a general guide to the regulations for the Cemetery and commonly aksed questions.
-For more detailed information, see the Akatarawa Cemetery Rules document.
+The following information is a general guide to the regulations for the cemetery and commonly aksed questions.
+For more detailed information, download the Akatarawa cemetery rules document from the menu (right).